Veridise/stellar-auth-macro/README.md

 # Overview

-In Sororban, it is common to forget to validate access control properly.
-This is because there is no global `msg.sender` and instead an `Address` is passed as an input into the methods for performing any validations.
-Any time a privileged action is taken one must both verify the address is relevant (for example that it’s the `owner`) and prove the caller actually authorized the invocation with `require_auth()`.
+In Soroban, it is common to get access control wrong.
+This is because there is no global `msg.sender` and instead an `Address` is used as an argument for authorization logic.
+Any time a privileged action is taken one must both verify the address is relevant (for example that it is the `owner`) and prove the caller actually authorized the invocation with `require_auth()`.
 These two steps are easy to miss and apply consistently as the number of functions and/or contracts within a project grow.

 This crate adds a tiny, declarative access-control layer so you can state intent and let a proc-macro enforce it.
-Put #[access_control] on your impl block, then mark each public entrypoint as either explicitly open with #[no_access_control] or protected with #[authorized_by(arg, predicate)].
-The macro injects both the predicate check and the require_auth() call, and it fails the build if any public function is missing either one of these annotations.
+Put `#[access_control]` on your `impl` block, then mark each public entrypoint as either explicitly open with `#[no_access_control]` or protected with `#[authorized_by(arg, predicate)]`.
+The macro injects both the predicate check and the `require_auth()` call, and it fails to build if any public function is missing either one of these annotations.

 # Usage